Chartability/POUR-CAF/README.md

 _This heuristic is based on research_.

-No title, summary, context, or caption is provided.
+__Description__: No title, summary, context, or caption is provided.
 A title, summary, context, or caption must be provided.

 __Cited research__: [https://doi.org/10.1109/TVCG.2015.2467732](https://doi.org/10.1109/TVCG.2015.2467732)